ndurell/shoobx_vagrant/README.md

 You should be prompted to enter your key passphrase.

 Now cd into your repo.
 It will be under /opt/shobox/shoobx.app.

 You may need to run make clean first.

 Then run make ubuntu-environment.

 Then run make.

 Then run bin/console initialize.

-After that you should be able to run: make run
+After that you should be able to run using: make run

 Everything should be accesible on [http://localhost:8080](http://localhost:8080) in the browser on the host machine.